AlierPM/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Portfolio: Accessibility Report
+# Portfolio: Added Interaction to the Mobile Menu

-> Evaluate my portfolio website against accessibility best practices and implement necessary changes to ensure that my website is accessible.
+> Added interactions with JavaScript and DOM manipulation to the mobile menu
 * Used [Easy Checks – A First Review of Web Accessibility](https://www.w3.org/WAI/test-evaluate/preliminary/)

 ## Built With: